-Α. A. NAC 637B.NEW Qualifications to act as a supervising speech-language pathologist; supervision ratios.
-(NRS NEW) То be eligible to act as a supervising speech-language pathologist, a speech-language pathologist must: 1.
-Hold a standard license issued by this Board pursuant to NRS 637B that is on active status; NV Speech Hearing NAC 637B.0396 2.
-Have experience as a speech-language pathologist for a minimum of [3 years] [9 months] post-award of the CCC-SLP; NV Speech Hearing NAC 637B.0396 (HAS Apprentice Sponsor = 3 years) ASHA Supervisor Qualifications (9 months + CCC- SLP; not rec'd as CCC not required for renewal) 3.
-Share the same employer as the speech-language pathology assistant or provisional licensee NV Speech Hearing NAC 637B.0396 (HAS-A) ASHA Clinical Fellow Supervision 4.
-Have completed 2 hours of professional development in clinical instruction/supervision; and ASHA Supervisor Training and Preparation 5.
-Be in good standing with the Board and have no record of disciplinary action.
-NV Speech Hearing NAC 637B.0396 6.
-A supervising speech-language pathologist is responsible for determining the appropriate number of supervisees they can manage within their workload while maintaining the highest level of quality services provided.
-A speech-language pathologist may not supervise more than: (a) [Two] provisional licensees at the same time. (b) [Two] speech-language pathology assistants at the same time. (c) [Two] graduates of speech-language pathology at the same time. (d) [Two] students of speech-language pathology at the same time. (e) If supervising any combination of persons named in this section, a combined total of no more than [three] such persons at the same time.
-ASHA Supervision Ratio (total = 3) NV Speech Hearing NAC 637B.0396 (total = 2) NV PT NAC 640.594 (total = 3) 7.
-A speech-language pathology assistant or provisional licensee shall not have more than [two] supervising speech-language pathologists at one time.
-ASHA Supervision Ratio (= "more than one") NV Speech Hearing NAC 637B.0396 (= 2)
+A. NAC 637B.NEW Authority and qualifications to act as a supervising speech-language pathologist; supervision ratios.
+(NRS NEW) A supervising speech-language pathologist may provide supervision, including telesupervision, to any of the following and within the scope of authority as described: In compliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B to a person licensed by this Board pursuant to NRS 637B as a Speech-Language Pathology Assistant; In compliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B and ASHA supervision requirements to a person licensed by this Board pursuant to NRS 637B as a provisional speech-language pathologist who is completing the clinical fellowship experience to earn the ASHA Certificate of Clinical Competence (CCC-SLP); In compliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B and the guidelines established by the educational program for a student enrolled in a program accredited by the American Speech-Language Pathology or communication science disorders.
+FOR REVIEW: Decision on which supervisees to include.
+NV OT NAC 640A.0143 (Assistan &amp; Provisional) NV PT NRS 640.026 (Assistant, Provisional, &amp; Students) 2.
+To be eligible to act as a supervising speech-language pathologist, a speech-language pathologist must: a.
+Hold a standard license issued by this Board pursuant to NRS 637B that is on active status, in good standing, and with no record of disciplinary action; Combined with "e" from prior version.
+NV Speech Hearing NAC 637B.0396 b.
+Have experience as a speech-language pathologist for a minimum of 2 years post-award of the CCC-SLP; March 2024: Reviewed with consensus to require 2 years.
+NV Speech Hearing NAC 637B.0396 (HAS Apprentice Sponsor = 3 years) ASHA Supervisor Qualifications (9 months + CCC-SLP; not rec'd as CCC not required for renewal) c.
+Have completed 2 hours of professional development in clinical instruction/supervision; and March 2024: Reviewed - no ASHA Supervisor Training and Preparation d.
+Share the same employer as any speech-language pathology assistant or provisional licensee they supervise. change.
+NV Speech Hearing NAC 637B.0396 (HAS-A) ASHA Clinical Fellow Supervision A supervising speech-language pathologist is responsible for determining the appropriate number of supervisees they can manage within their workload while maintaining the highest level of quality services provided.
+A supervising speech-language pathologist may not supervise a combined total of no more than [three] persons listed below at the same time: a.
+No more than two provisional licensees at the same time. b.
+No more than two speech-language pathology assistants at the same time. c.
+No more than two students of speech-language pathology at the same time.
+FOR REVIEW: For further discussion following March 2024 meeting.
+ASHA Supervision Ratio (total = 3) NV Speech Hearing NAC 637B.0396 (total = 2) NV PT NAC 640.594 (total = 3) 4.
+A speech-language pathology assistant shall not have more than three supervising speech-language pathologists per employer at one time.
+FOR REVIEW: Edited further discussion following March 2024 meeting - consensus was to allow 3/employer.
+ASHA Supervision Ratio ( = "more than one") NV Speech Hearing NAC 637B.0396 (= 2)

-B. NAC 637B.NEW Speech-language pathology assistant or provisional licensee: Verification to Board of employment and supervision; notice of termination; number of primary supervisors required per employer of record.
+B 8.
+NAC 637B.NEW Speech-language pathology assistant or provisional licensee: Verification to Board of employment and supervision; notice of termination; number of primary supervisors required per employer of record.
 (NRS NEW)